As the focus on reducing emissions and improving energy efficiency grows, insulating the pipes within a building has become more important.

 For 90-degree curved bends

-For a 90-degree curved bend, there is a slightly different method.
+There is a slightly different method for a 90-degree curved bend.
 Instead of cutting the pipe insulation in half, notches will need to be cut on one side of the insulation instead.
-The notches should be about 30 degrees and almost cut through the insulation completely but with some of the insulation remaining uncut.
+The notches should be roughly 30 degrees and almost cut through the insulation completely, but with some insulation remaining uncut.

 90 degree bend